Latent Reasoning in TRMs is Secretly a Policy Improvement Operator: Background

-The prediction is made from $\mathbf{z}_H$ through the output head and trained with cross-entropy.
-This asymmetry (only $\mathbf{z}_H$ sees final $\mathbf{z}^{n+1}_L$; and only $\mathbf{z}_H$ is decoded and penalized) naturally pushes $\mathbf{z}_H$ towards the space of valid answers, while $\mathbf{z}_L$ becomes the latent \emph{reasoning scratchpad} that helps improve the next $\mathbf{z}_H$.
-The TRM paper explicitly reframes this: "$\mathbf{z}_H$ is simply the current (embedded) solution... $\mathbf{z}_L$ is a latent feature that does not directly correspond to a solution but can be transformed into one by $f_H$.
-It was show on the Sudoku example that when you \texttt{reverse-embed + argmax}, the tokenized $\mathbf{z}_H$ looks like the solved grid, while tokenized $\mathbf{z}_L$ is not realted to the solution.
+The TRM paper explicitly reframes this: \emph{$\mathbf{z}_H$ is simply the current (embedded) solution... $\mathbf{z}_L$ is a latent feature that does not directly correspond to a solution but can be transformed into one by $f_H$}.
+It was shown on the Sudoku example that when you \texttt{reverse-embed + argmax}, the tokenized $\mathbf{z}_H$ looks like the solved grid, while tokenized $\mathbf{z}_L$ is not realted to the solution.